FerretDB/FerretDB/website/blog/2023-02-14-ferretdb-v-0-9-1-minor-release.md

 We express our sincere gratitude to our community for their continuous support, contributions, and valuable feedback.
 In recent weeks, we’ve seen a marked increase in interest and feedback on FerretDB, which is exciting and will further drive our growth.

-This blog post does not cover all the changes in this release.
+This blog post only covers a few changes in this release.
-Check here for a [complete list of the latest changes](https://github.com/FerretDB/FerretDB/releases/).
+To learn even more, please check here for a [complete list of the changes](https://github.com/FerretDB/FerretDB/releases/) in FerretDB v0.9.1.

 ## New Features